Code-Institute-Submissions/My-Dream-Holiday/README.md

 ### Content

-- All Content was written by Me.
+- All Content was written by developer.

 ### Media

 - All Images were downloaded from Google.com
-- Most of Texts and Paragraphs from Wikipedia with some changes done by the developer
+- Most of the Texts and Paragraphs from Wikipedia with some changes done by the developer

 ### Acknowledgements

-- I received inspiration for some point in this project from YouTube videos Java Script coding helped me get some ideas and implement the same while building the site such as:
+- I received inspiration for some points in this project from YouTube videos Java Script coding. it helped me get some ideas and implement the same while building the site such as:
     * https://www.youtube.com/watch?v=oXLha6A4gjc&t=206s
     * https://javascript30.com/
-    ( I reused some code and a adjust it as my project need)
+    - ( I reused some code and  adjusted it as my project needs)

 ## Thank you